Accepting Evil: Appeals That Do (and Don’t) Work (Part 4)

 Getting a Foot in the Door

 Based on the study noted above, it might even seem that advocates would be more successful in getting people to acknowledge the validity of their arguments if they don’t ask for anything.
 But is there a point to this?
 If we educate people about farm cruelty but don’t ask people to stop eating animals, have we actually changed anything?
 If we teach people about the number of animals who die in shelters each day and the cruelty of puppy mills, but don’t ask them to take their animals to get spayed/ neutered or to adopt and not shop, are we saving animals’ lives?

-In Change of Heart, Nick Cooney says, “yes.”
-He summarizes research that suggests that if we can get our “foot in the door” by planting a seed, then we can later ask for more from that person.
+In short, the answer is “yes.”
+If we can get our “foot in the door” by planting a seed, then we can later ask for more from that person.
 For example, if we can get someone to acknowledge that animals in circuses are actually not having fun and are treated inhumanely, then maybe later we can ask them to boycott the circus and take their children to an animal-free circus or an animal sanctuary instead.